Author: Dr Nicholas M Birchall, Dermatologist, Auckland, New Zealand, 1998.

 Finasteride is not indicated for use in women or children.
 However, it is sometimes prescribed off-label for postmenopausal women without problems.
 Finasteride is contraindicated in women who are or may potentially be pregnant.
 Finasteride is contraindicated in patients who are hypersensitive to any component of the product.

 It is not recommended in men that are subfertile.
 In men planning to have children, some doctors check sperm counts prior to starting finasteride and repeat it after 6 months of treatment.
 If the sperm count has reduced, finasteride should be stopped.

 No drug interactions of clinical importance have been identified.
 Studies have been conducted with finasteride and antipyrine, digoxin, glyburide, propranolol, theophylline, and warfarin, and no interactions were found.
 In clinical trials, finasteride was used concomitantly with ACE inhibitors, acetaminophen, alpha blockers, benzodiazepines, beta blockers, calcium channel blockers, cardiac nitrates, diuretics, H2 antagonists, HMG-CoA Reductase inhibitors, prostaglandin synthesase inhibitors (NSAIDs), and quinolones, without evidence of clinically significant adverse interactions.

 There are no human data supporting the use of the combination of finasteride and minoxidil.
 Scientific studies would be required to assess the safety and efficacy of such a combination.

 However, the combination has been safely prescribed to many patients and has appeared useful.
-If switching from one treatment to the other, it is best to overlap by six months to reduce chance of hair loss from withdrawal of the fist agent while waiting for response to the new product.
+If switching from one treatment to the other, it is best to overlap by six months to reduce the chance of hair loss from the withdrawal of the first treatment while waiting for a response to the new product.

 © 2019 DermNet New Zealand Trust.